 - Mondays & Wednesdays: 1:30 – 2:30

-Info Sessions can be held Virtually via ZOOM if preferred for COVID safety.
+Info Sessions are held in person but can be held Virtually via ZOOM if preferred for COVID safety.

 Email firstname.lastname@example.org to schedule.